-- Next, we attach the application security group to the networking interface of each VM.
+- Next, attach the application security group to the networking interface of each VM.

 - Select your first VM.

-- Click the Networking tab, click Application security groups.
+- Click the Networking tab, and click Application security groups.

-- Select Configure the application security group, select aswWebServers from the drop-down, press Save.
+- Select Configure the application security group, select aswWebServers from the drop-down, and press Save.

 - Repeat the last two steps for your second VM.

 - Test Connectivity to the Web Servers